italia/cloud.italia.it-site/CONTRIBUTING.md

 - The `main` branch is not directly writable.
 - Branch `fix/*` or `feat/*` are used for development.
 - The code in the `main` branch is deployed in staging.
-- A tag/release on `main` branch push the code in production.
+- A release pushes the code in production.